 SHIP funds enabled LHDs to hire staff with more varied backgrounds than is typically found at the local level.
 Those grantee organizations that hired staff specifically for SHIP felt that increased staff expertise and capacity was more sustainable as compared to those that used consultants or contractors.
-The regional approach used in SHIP was widely praised by respondents and several of them suggested that a positive experience working together on SHIP has led to more collaboration and shared services across jurisdictional boundaries on other, non-SHIP activities.
+The regional approach used in SHIP was widely praised by respondents and several suggested that a positive experience working together on SHIP has led to more collaboration and shared services across jurisdictional boundaries on other, non-SHIP activities.
+Regardless of grantee status, nearly all respondents spoke of the sustainability of SHIP PSE changes within their communities.
+These changes, once implemented, were typically not reversed when funding ends.
+This level of buy-in among community members and policymakers is an important success of SHIP.